PeriBooty/ynajs/README.md

 Official YNA Docs: <http://42.rockett.space/yna.html>

-This library is **not** fully spec compliant due to differences in the way python and js work and due to how this library operates.
+This library is **not** fully spec compliant due to differences in the way python and JS work and due to how this library operates.
-The discord commands can be found [here](https://github.com/FelixRilling/lisa-bot/tree/master/lib/commands/tag), Keep in mind that this functionality is only available in bots.
+The discord commands can be found [here](https://github.com/FelixRilling/lisa-bot/tree/master/lib/commands/tag), Keep in mind that this functionality is only available in discord contexts.

 ## Usage